 Architect: Mei architects and planners

-Max & Moore is a new 9,800 m2 office complex on the Asterweg in the Buiksloterham district of Amsterdam Noord.
-The development by Being and COD, with design by Mei architects and planners in collaboration with DELVA Landscape Architecture / Urbanism and MOSS, is robust, chic, and green.
+Max & Moore is a newly constructed 9,800 m2 office complex on the Asterweg in the Buiksloterham district of Amsterdam Noord.
+This development by Being Development and COD, designed by Mei architects and planners in collaboration with DELVA Landscape and MOSS, is robust, chic, and green.

-Circularity is found within strategies of sustainability.
+Circularity is found within the strategies of sustainability.
 Our green terraces and patios regulate the building’s surface temperature.
-Comparing a grey roof to a green roof in the summer, the green roof can be up to 30 degrees cooler, and indoors that means anywhere from 3-11 degrees less!
+When comparing a grey roof to a green roof in summertime, a green roof can be up to 30 degrees cooler, and indoors that means anywhere from 3-11 degrees less!
 This stabilization of temperature helps the microclimate and mitigates the urban heat island effect.

 The permeable surfaces throughout the building catch stormwater and mimic hydrologic conditions found in nature.
-This means our green areas can retain a large amount of rainwater for a longer time and delay the peak discharge.
-Through the plant and vegetative roof surfaces we can store up to 10,000L of water at time at Max & Moore!
+This means our green areas can retain a large amount of rainwater for a longer period of time and can delay the peak discharge.
+Through the plant and vegetative roof surfaces, we can store up to 10,000L of water at a time at Max & Moore!

 Nature is a linking factor between floor levels and also between buildings.
-The greenery contributes to biodiversity and provides ecosystem services for stormwater retention and urban heat island mitigation, while at the same makes Max & Moore a healthy workplace.
+The greenery contributes to biodiversity and provides ecosystem services for stormwater retention and urban heat island mitigation, while at the same time it makes Max & Moore a more pleasant and healthy workplace.